 When singles are looking for someone to help, they’ll look for Christian dating advice, or search for tips on how to handle difficult situations, or the best way to deal with a potential relationship.
-Dr. Jim presents below some dating advice for Christian singles on how to handle these situations.
+Dr. Jim presents below some dating tips for Christian singles on how to handle these situations.
 Who is the best person for you to look for when you need help?

 Who do you go to for Christian Dating Advice?

-The advice from family and friends is one of the more interesting sources for Christian dating advice.
+The input from family and friends is one of the more interesting sources for Christian dating advice.
 I shall forever recall the words that I received from many Christian friends, even a pastor, many years ago when it had been revealed that I had been in an affair.
 Many ‘Christians’ suggested that I move on with life, divorce my wife, and get busy finding a new one.
 They even suggested ‘where’ I should go to find a new wife.
-Most of the advice that I received from family and friends was not in this vein, but it still surprised me how many actually suggested this course for my life.
+Most of the suggestions that I received from family and friends was not in this vein, but it still surprised me how many actually suggested this course for my life.